junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 ## Standard Implementation Process

+**CRITICAL: IMPLEMENT ONE SECTION AT A TIME**

+1. Work on a single section of the current phase plan at a time (e.g., Section 1.1, then 1.2, etc.)
-For each task, follow the cycle defined in `hld/phase-implementation-cycle-v1.0.md`:
+2. For each section, complete the full implementation cycle before moving to the next section:

    1. Setup the functionality locally
    2. Create and run local tests
    3. Update documentation
    4. Commit changes to Git
    5. Deploy to AWS
    6. Create and run AWS tests
    7. Update AWS documentation
    8. Commit final changes

+3. After completing a section:
+   - Summarize what was accomplished
+   - Identify any challenges or deviations
+   - **ALWAYS REQUEST HUMAN AUTHORIZATION before proceeding to the next section**

+**DO NOT attempt to implement multiple sections simultaneously or jump ahead in the plan.**

 ## Handling Challenges